InterSIS/django-rest-encrypted-lookup/README.md

   # Choose your own
   # Protect ID_ENCRYPT_SECRET as closely as your SECRET_KEY
   # DO NOT set ID_ENCRYPT_SECRET to be equal to your SECRET_KEY
+  # If ID_ENCRYPT_SECRET changes, then your lookup strings will change
   ID_ENCRYPT_SECRET = b'16Secretchars+++'
 ```